Baked Tofu Burrito Bowl

 - Place between two towels and put a heavy object on top (a few books, tea pot, pan etc) and let press for 5-10 minutes.
 I know its annoying, but it does help crisp up the tofu really well!

-- While the tofu is pressing, mix together the coconut sugar, arrowroot starch, spices and salt.
+- While the tofu is pressing, mix together the coconut sugar, corn starch, spices and salt.

 - Chop the tofu into cubes and add to a large mixing bowl.